 You need to see a dentist immediately when you have tooth pain.
 If you don’t visit your dentist as soon as you start noticing problems with your teeth, those problems will get worse.
 Once your pain increases, it’s likely due to an infection, which means you must take antibiotics before you can undergo dental treatment, such as having a crown placed.

 When inquiring about the average dental crown cost, remember that it depends on many factors, from where it’s located to how extensive the prep work is needed.
 In Yonkers, your cost factors include:

 - The experience of the dentist

-Porcelain obviously costs more than stainless steel.
-Back teeth, your molars, are bigger than your front teeth and so are more expensive.
+Porcelain costs more than stainless steel.
+Back teeth, your molars, are bigger than your front teeth and are more expensive.
 Additionally, you may want a tooth-colored cap for your front teeth, which is also more expensive than metal.
 Dental crown costs can be expensive, but they are a durable dental appliance, and your dental insurance may cover most of the cost.

 Does Dental Insurance Cover Crowns?

 What Are the Contraindications to Dental Crowns and Bridges?